ChanHong1024/RightClickMenuReborn/README.md

 Feel free to submit issues and feature requests.
 If you want to contribute code, please submit a Pull Request.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.